tutors-sdk/setu-compsci-catalogue/unit-1-programmes/topic-04-WD_KDEVP_B/unit-4/talk-05-talk-05-Web_App_Development_1/talk-05-Web_App_Development_1.md

 ---
 icon:
-  type: carbon:development
+  type: mdi:help-circle-outline
-  color: 03A9F4
+  color: 398126
 ---

-Web App Development 1

-Introduce the the student to the software development lifecycle via the implementation of a simple b ...
+Introduce the the student to the software development lifecycle via the implementation of a simple but functional web application.
+In doing this, anal ...